docsforadobe/javascript-tools-guide/6 - External Communication Tools/index.rst

 ExtendScript offers tools for communicating with other computers or the Internet using standard protocols.

-The :ref:`Socket object` supports low-level TCP connections.
+The :ref:`socket-object` supports low-level TCP connections.
 It is available in the following applications:

 - Adobe Bridge CS5
 - Adobe InDesign CS5